KSP-RO/ROKerbalism/README.md

 1. (Optional) Install RP-1 and its dependecies if you want to play in career;

-1. Install Kerbalism (core only, no KerbalismConfig)
+1. Install Kerbalism (from anywhere you want) and KerbalismConfig from ROKerbalism.

-1. Download ROKerbalism and copy the contents of the GameData folder in your KSP/GameData folder.

 ----